-Tests can be conducted to measure latency and other performance parameters for different data center network topologies.
-It is however important that tests can be repeated and reproduced to have comparable information from the tests.
+Tests for measuring latency and other performance parameters can be done for different data center network topologies.
+It is important that these tests can be repeated and reproduced to have comparable information from the tests.

-There are, of course, many topologies that can be used for data center networks.
-At DTU Fotonik, Department of Photonics Engineering, scientists evaluate data center network topologies with an SDN-based (Software-Defined Networking) control framework measuring network performance – primarily latency.
+At Denmark’s DTU Fotonik, Department of Photonics Engineering, scientists evaluate data center network topologies using an SDN-based (Software-Defined Networking) control framework that measures network performance – primarily latency.
 This can be used to plan data center scaling by testing how a new topology will function before changes are made.

 Xena is the obvious choice for these tests

 As a leading vendor of Ethernet Traffic Generation and Analysis solutions, Xena is an obvious choice to provide DTU with the data center test equipment it needs – especially as Xena’s HQ is only a few kilometers away from DTU.
 Read this White paper to learn how Xena’s Valkyrie and Vulcan test platforms are used by DTU to evaluate the impact of different network topologies on data center performance.